top of page

 Morning Tantra Yoga + Chennai local sight seeing

-Final day in Chennai - Morning Tantra Yoga + Local sight seeing, shopping and evening Closing Ceremony.
+Final full day in Chennai - Morning Tantra Yoga + Free time or sight seeing & shopping + evening Closing Ceremony.

 Hotel check out and departures back to home country from Chennai International Airport.